CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/exceptions-viewer.md

 {{< figure src="/images/Flow Editor - Exceptions Viewer.png" title="Exceptions Viewer" >}}

-In addition to the detailed description of the exception, the exception message may include an `Inner Exception`, which details the exception associated with a previous exception that led to this exception to be raised.
+In addition to a detailed description of the exception, the exception message may include an `Inner Exception`, which details the exception associated with a previous exception that led to this exception to be raised.
 Some exceptions may contain multiple, nested layers of `Inner Exception` messages.

 The exact format of the Exception Object depends on the exception raised.
 All Exception Objects have: